VeraLiconaResearchGroup/OCSANA-Plus/docs/source/walkthrough.rst

 .. image:: _static/fcwsn.PNG

-We now have identified the nine source nodes in the network Ctnnb, Gata.a, Gdf1/3-r, Hes.a, Pem1, Sox4/11/12, Tp53.a,Tp53.b, Zic-r.a
+We now have identified the nine source nodes in the network: Ctnnb, Gata.a, Gdf1/3-r, Hes.a, Pem1, Sox4/11/12, Tp53.a,Tp53.b, Zic-r.a

 ....................................................................
 Identifying CIs with OCSANA